ramankahlon/oscar-odds/README.md

 The app polls this file every 5 minutes and applies the latest aggregate signal deltas to contender inputs.
 Trend analytics snapshots are captured in the forecast payload and persisted per profile.

+## What I Learned

+- Data products fail at the seams, not in core logic:
+  - Most reliability work was around ingestion quality, retries, stale data handling, and bad external links.

+- Explainability is a product feature:
+  - Users trust probabilistic outputs more when they can inspect driver contributions and trend movement.

+- Constraint tuning matters as much as base scoring:
+  - Practical caps and rebalancing rules were necessary to keep percentages realistic and stable.

+- Production readiness is more than “it runs”:
+  - Security headers, health/metrics endpoints, deploy config, and monitoring loops significantly improved project maturity.

+- UX polish compounds:
+  - Keyboard navigation, mobile table ergonomics, and explicit state messaging changed the app from demo-like to product-like.

 ## Resume-focused 2-week plan
 Week 1: